maayanalbert/gender_bender_web/README.md

 The the original project occcured over a week long assignment.
 This second iteration involved improving the genderbending algorithm, reorganizing the code, and formatting it for the web.
 This was done over a couple of days.

 ### Frameworks
-The web app was build in Django and deployed using Heroku.
+The web app was built in Django and deployed using Heroku.

 ### Files of Interest
 Many of the files in this repository are a part of the basic Django framework.
 The interesting ones are: